ashawkey/live-speech-recognition/readme.md

 python asr.py --model ydshieh/wav2vec2-large-xlsr-53-chinese-zh-cn-gpt # change the ASR model

-# adjust the sliding window
+# adjust the sliding window (left - middle - right)
+# by default the audio is at 50 FPS (20ms per frame), so the latency will be (m + r) * 20ms
+# a larger window generally leads to better recoginition performance, at the cost of a longer latency.
 python asr.py -l 20 -m 60 -r 20

 ```